YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Note that the :code:`errcode` is the definitive return from the call.
-The :code:`Error()` function accesses `$zstatus`_, which could potentially altered by a subsequent call to YottaDB from another Goroutine, as a consequence of the race condition noted in the description of `$zstatus`_.
+The :code:`Error()` function accesses `$zstatus`_, which could potentially be altered by a subsequent call to YottaDB from another Goroutine, as a consequence of the race condition noted in the description of `$zstatus`_.